Optimizing Multiple-Control Toffoli Quantum Circuit Design with Constraint Programming: Symmetry-Breaking Constraints

-\subparagraph*{Constraints} Proposition~\ref{prop:unswappable} justifies symmetry-breaking constraints that enforce that the circuit is unswappable.
+\bmhead{Constraints} Proposition~\ref{prop:unswappable} justifies symmetry-breaking constraints that enforce that the circuit is unswappable.
 The three swaps are translated into the following three classes of inequalities:

 Constraints~\eqref{eq:sym:empty_gate} prevent Swap 1 by forcing gate $d \in D$ to be non-empty when gate $d+1$ is non-empty.
 A similar constraint is used in \cite{JungChoi2021-MultiCommodityNetwork}.
 Constraints~\eqref{eq:sym:different_target} model that if the target bits are set up correctly for Swap 2 (left-hand side of the equation equals two), then $w_q^{d+1} = 1$ or $w_r^d = 1$.
 This is necessary because $w_q^{d+1} = w_r^d = 0$ would allow Swap 2 to be applied.
 The constraint is automatically satisfied when the left-hand side is less than two.
-Finally, consider Constrains~\eqref{eq:sym:same_target}.
+Last, consider Constraints~\eqref{eq:sym:same_target}.
 If the gates have targets on the same qubit ($t_q^d = t_q^{d+1} = 1$) then the constraint reduces to $\sum_{r \in Q} w_r^d \ge \sum_{r \in Q} w_r^{d+1}$ to prevent Swap 3.
-The term $n-1$ (the maximum number of control bits per gate) is sufficiently large to make the constraint inactive when the targets are not on the same qubit.
+The term $n-1$ (the maximum number of control bits per gate) is sufficiently large to make the constraint inactive.